top of page

 First Look

 A generally American concept that is becoming much more popular here is a first look between bride and groom ahead of the ceremony.
 This is a set up shot and an opportunity to catch real emotion away from the eyes of your guests, exchange gifts and break down any nervous about the isle walk!
 You might also want to use this time to get your couples photos before the ceremony so that you can enjoy the reception drinks with your friends and family.
+Many Hampshire wedding venues have lovely dedicated spaces for first looks.

 • A shot of bride walking towards groom